 Disability Tax Credit Definition

 The Disability Tax Credit is a non-refundable tax credit created by the Canadian Government and Canada Revenue Agency (CRA) in order to reduce the amount of income tax Canadians with disabilities and/or their families & supporters would have to pay annually.

-How Was The Disability Tax Credit Established?
+How Was The Canadian Disability Tax Credit Program Established?

 The Canada Revenue Agency (CRA) introduced the Disability Tax Credit initiative with the purpose of helping 22% of Canadians who are living with prolonged physical or mental impairment (CSD, 2017) and their families offset the various costs associated with those impairments such as medications, special equipment, personal support etc.

 According to the findings from the 2017 Canadian Survey on Disability (CSD), one in five Canadians (6.2 million) has one or more disabilities that restrict the performance of their daily activities.

 Prior to 1986, the Canada Revenue Agency had a standard deduction reserved for individuals who used wheelchairs or were blind.
 When more disabilities and mental illnesses became more visible and recognized, taxable income benefits were offered to the persons who suffered from these conditions as well.